astronomer/terraform-provider-astro/README.md

 The acceptance tests will run against the Astronomer API and create/read/update/delete real resources.

 ## Importing Existing Resources
 The Astro Terraform Import Script is a tool designed to help you import existing Astro resources into your Terraform configuration.
-This script automates the process of generating Terraform import blocks and resource configurations for various Astro resources such as workspaces, deployments, clusters, and more.
+Currently, this script automates the process of generating Terraform import blocks and resource configurations for the following resources: workspaces, deployments, clusters, hybrid cluster workspace authorizations, API tokens, teams, team roles, and user roles.

 To use the import script, run it with the following syntax: